SarthakJShetty/pyResearchInsights/README.md

 nlp_engine_main(abstracts_log_name, status_logger_name)
 ```

-In the following sub-secions, we explain how each module of the package works.
+Each module of the pacakage can be run independtely, as described in the following sections:

 ### <a title='Scraper' id='how-scraper'>3.1 Scraper</a>: